flavioespinoza/docker-letsencrypt-nginx-proxy-companion/docs/Getting-containers-IDs.md

+# Get Containers IDs

-## Getting nginx-proxy/nginx/docker-gen containers IDs
+### Getting nginx-proxy/nginx/docker-gen containers IDs

 For **letsencrypt-nginx-proxy-companion** to work properly, it needs to know the ID of the **nginx**/**nginx-proxy** container (in both [two](./Basic-usage.md) and [three](./Advanced-usage.md) containers setups), plus the ID of the **docker-gen** container in a [three container setup](./Advanced-usage.md).